old-adapdr/adapdr/README.md

 ```

 # Projects 🚀
-Currently not working on any specific projects due to time having to be invested elsewhere,
+Currently not working on any open projects due to time having to be invested elsewhere.
-hopefully this will improve as the year progresses!

 # Links 🔗